Nelarius/wrenpp/README.md

   * The Wren VM binds its own instance of the tree to the global variable on module execution
   * Functions & methods need to be wrapped in a global method, maybe with templates?
   * See http://stackoverflow.com/a/18171736/2018013 for a possible way of handling WrenForeignMethodFn bindings
+  * See http://stackoverflow.com/q/16592035/2018013 how to write non-type argument template wrapper
 * Consistency: `executeModule` should use `Wren::loadModuleFn`